SiloML/silo-webapp/README.md

 This is the code for the [SiloML](https://siloml.us) webapp.
 In the webapp:

 - Data owners (provider partners) can register their data sets.
-They can key in an OTP on their local servers.
+They run the dataowner server ([`SiloML/silo-dataowner`](https://github.com/SiloML/silo-dataowner)) and key in the provided OTP to the server locally to associate the server with their account.
   ![SiloML web platform: data owner view](images/silomlapp_data.png)

 - Researchers can then connect to these data sets on a per-project basis.
+When the datasets are connected, they run their researcher worker ([`SiloML/silo-researcher`](https://github.com/SiloML/silo-researcher)) locally to begin the federated learning process.
   ![SiloML web platform: researcher view](images/silomlapp.png)

 ## Live version